minio/console/docs/mcs_operator_mode.md

 ## Extract the Service account token and use it with MCS

-For local development you can use the jwt associated to the `m3-sa` service account, you can get the token running the following command in your terminal:
+For local development you can use the jwt associated to the `mcs-sa` service account, you can get the token running the following command in your terminal:

 ```